 System Type: Select the type of kitchen exhaust system.
 Options are vented range hood, downdraft, and other.

-HVI Directory Listed Model Number: Enter the kitchen exhaust system model number matching the installed equipment and HVI directory.
+HVI or AHAM Directory Listed Model Number: Enter the kitchen exhaust system model number matching the installed equipment and HVI or AHAM directory.

-HVI Directory Listed Rated Airflow: Enter the rated airflow listed in the HVI directory for the above model number.
+HVI or AHAM Directory Listed Rated Airflow: Enter the rated airflow listed in the HVI or AHAM directory for the above model number.

-HVI Directory Listed Sound Rating: Enter the sound rating listed in the HVI directory for the above model number.
+HVI or AHAM Directory Listed Sound Rating: Enter the sound rating listed in the HVI or AHAM directory for the above model number.

 Minimum Airflow (defaults to rated airflow): Defaults to rated airflow from HVI directory, but editable if exhaust system minimum airflow rate is less than HVI listed value.